mendhak/mendhak.github.io/staging_area/posts/2021-02-27-mentally-calculate-day-of-the-year.md

 ### The last day in February

-For this year of writing (2021) the last day in February is the 28<sup>th</sup> and it falls on a Sunday.
+For this year of writing (2023) the last day in February is the 28<sup>th</sup> and it falls on a Tuesday.
 This is the *anchor* day, and is the only variation you need to memorize for a given year.

 The rest of the mnemonic stays the same every year.
-There will be a day in each month which also falls on that anchor day (Sunday).
+There will be a day in each month which also falls on that anchor day (Tuesday).
 Once you know where you are in a month, you can work forwards or backwards to figure out the day.

 ### The Even Months